 The Bank and the Company are the subjects of a putative class action, filed in the United States District Court for the Southern District of New York, asserting various claims under the federal securities laws on behalf of all persons or entities who purchased and continue to hold auction rate preferred securities and auction rate securities (together ARS) offered for sale by the Bank and the Company between March 17, 2003 and February 13, 2008.
 On December 9, 2010, the court dismissed the putative class action with prejudice.
-Plaintiff has filed a notice of appeal of the dismissal.
-The Bank and the Company, including a division of the Company, have also been named as defendants in 17 individual actions asserting various claims under the federal securities laws and state common law arising out of the sale of ARS.
-Ten of the individual actions are pending, and seven of the individual actions have been resolved and dismissed with prejudice.
+By agreement, Plaintiff has until November 18, 2011 to file a notice of appeal of the dismissal.
+The Bank and the Company, including a division of the Company, have also been named as defendants in 19 individual actions asserting various claims under the federal securities laws and state common law arising out of the sale of ARS.
+Of those 19 actions, twelve are pending and seven have been resolved and dismissed with prejudice.